JahdaiF/post-install-config/README.md

 <h2>System Access & Portals</h2>
 The following URLs are used to access the osTicket environment:

-- <b>Staff Control Panel</b>: http://localhost/osTicket/scp
+- <b>Staff Control Panel</b>: http://localhost/osTicket/scp <br>
-  This is used by Agents and Admins to manage, assign, and resolve tickets
+  This is used by Agents and Admins to manage, assign, and resolve tickets.
-- <b>End-User Help Center</b>: http://localhost/osTicket/
+- <b>End-User Help Center</b>: http://localhost/osTicket/ <br>
-  The public-facing portal where clients submit tickets and check status
+  The public-facing portal where clients submit tickets and check status.

 <h2>Post-Installation Configuration</h2>